Baburao Shedmake

-Born in a Gond zamindar family, he fought multiple battles against the British in a period of seven months in 1858.
+Born in a Gond family, he fought multiple battles against the British in a period of seven months in 1858.
 He was eventually captured and hanged for rebellion against the British government.

 Baburao Shedmake's life and his revolt against foreign rule are still celebrated by the Gond community.
 A sobriquet veer, i.e. brave, is added to his name as a mark of his bravery.
 His birth and death anniversaries are observed annually throughout Gondwana region.

 Life and family

 Baburao was born in Kishtapur village of Aheri tehsil in Chanda district on 12 March 1833.
 He was the eldest son of Pullesur Bapu and Jurja Kunwar.
 Pullesar Bapu was a zamindar of Molampalli village in Aheri Pargana.

 Baburao received his initial education in a ghotul and was later sent to Raipur for English education.
 He returned to Molampalli after completing his education and was married to Raj Kunwar at the age of eighteen.